courtcraw/mesadu_wdbinaries/docs/lab3.md

 <br>

 ## Task 0.
 Copy Files
 This lab will combine the work we have done so far in labs 1 and 2.
 To ease the set up process, we will be continuing from the end point of Lab 2.
 Make a copy of your directory from Lab 2 (excluding the `./photos` and `./LOGS` folders) then copy over the `./LOGS1/history.data` file generated in Lab 1.
 If you didn't complete Labs 1 or 2 for any reason, you may instead download the Lab 2 solutions from the [GitHub repo](https://github.com/courtcraw/mesadu_wdbinaries).
-The history files for Lab 1 are in the [GitHub repo (direct link)](https://github.com/courtcraw/mesadu_wdbinaries/tree/main/Lab1_historyfiles), as well.
+A selection of history files for Lab 1 are in the [GitHub repo (direct link)](https://github.com/courtcraw/mesadu_wdbinaries/tree/main/Lab1_historyfiles), as well.
 They are formatted in folders labeled as < donor type >_< donor mass >_< donor entropy >_< accretor mass >_< binary period>.

 <div class="filetext-title"> The Lab 3 starting directory should contain these files </div>
 <div class="filetext"><p>